jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Now you know how to use CMIS, an industry-standard API, to create, relate, query, and delete objects in Alfresco.
 In fact, the code you've worked with here in Part 3 should work with any CMIS-compliant server (except for the aspect bits).

+The source code for this tutorial contains some additional CMIS examples that were not covered specifically, so you might want to take a look at those.

 Other Topics to Explore on Your Own
 ===================================
 This tutorial has shown how to extend Alfresco's out-of-the-box content model with your own business-specific content types, how to expose those types, aspects, and properties in Alfresco Share, and how to work with content via OpenCMIS, the Java API for CMIS that is part of Apache Chemistry.
 I've thrown in a few recommendations that will hopefully save you some time or at least spark some discussion.